 Then click the “Calculate” button:

-Since we failed to reject the null hypothesis, we do not have sufficient evidence to say that there is any difference in the effect that the three drugs have on knee pain.
+Since the p-value of the test (0.21342) is not less than 0.05, we fail to reject the null hypothesis.
+We do not have sufficient evidence to say that there is a statistically significant difference between the median knee pain ratings across these three groups.